 With that in mind, let’s dive into the value the four above-mentioned channels offer, starting with the monster of them all, Facebook.The most important thing is to understand where your audience hangs out online and then target those channels. #socialmedia Click To Tweet

 This is by far the most used Social Media platform in the world.
-According to Statista, there were over 2.8 billion users on Facebook as of Q3, 2022.
+According to Statista, there were over 2.9 billion users on Facebook as of Q3, 2022.
 However, time spent on this social network has been going down.
 As a matter of fact, Meta is now laying off over 11,00 workers this week.

-Obviously, not all of those users are in your target audience, but with numbers that large, there is definitely a serious market for you to grab.
+Obviously, not all of those Facebook users are in your target audience, but with numbers still that large, there is definitely a serious market for you to grab.

 Facebook is especially useful if your audience typically is in the 25-54 generation.
 While there are people of all ages on Facebook, that age range seems to dominate the platform and account for the largest demographic of users by age.